jordiclive/The_Guardian_crossword/README.md

 ## How to run

-For personal use, one can create an applet on their android device from a url which runs the app in javascript such as
+For personal use, one can create an applet on their android device from a url which runs the app in javascript such as https://jsfiddle.net/467Luazq/ and enable pop-ups.